ffac/gluon-ssid-changer/README.md

 ssid-changer
 ============

-Script to change the SSID when ther is no suffic sufficient connection in the mesh.
+Script to change the SSID when there is no suffic sufficient connection to the selected Gateway.

-It is quite basic, just check the TQ of the Connection and decide if a change of the SSID is necessary.
+It is quite basic, it just checks the Quality of the Connection and decides if a change of the SSID is necessary.

 Add the following lines to the modules file in your gluon directory:

 PACKAGES_SSIDCHANGER_REPO=https://github.com/ffac/gluon-ssid-changer.git
-PACKAGES_SSIDCHANGER_COMMIT=0bb1351c98228bed41441968bcc123f9ca87c691
+PACKAGES_SSIDCHANGER_COMMIT=06bdf6fc6149af9cbb4564aac82cadd56a98a8b2

 Add ssidchanger to GLUON_FEEDS at the top of the modules file.